jm12138/teco-ultralytics/docs/en/usage/python.md

     === "Export to TensorRT"

-        Export an official YOLOv8n model to TensorRT on `device=0` for acceleration on CUDA devices.
+        Export an official YOLOv8n model to TensorRT on `device=0` for acceleration on SDAA devices.
         ```python
         from ultralytics import YOLO